delusionalle/bc/readme.md

+# ON HOLD because I don't like writing code for mac os.

 ## bc is an extremely simple opinionated c/c++ build system

 the end goal is that i can build this project using itself